VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_process.md

 ```@setup usepkg
 using PlantSimEngine
-using PlantBiophysics
 using PlantMeteo
 PlantSimEngine.@gen_process_methods growth
 ```

 ## Introduction

 `PlantSimEngine.jl` was designed to make the implementation of new processes and models easy and fast.
-Let's learn about how to implement your own process with a simple example: implementing a growth model.
+Let's learn about how to implement a new process with a simple example: implementing a growth model.

-## Implement a new process
+## Implement a process

 To implement a new process, we need to define the generic methods associated to it that helps run its simulation for: